k0sproject/k0s/docs/autopilot.md

 # Autopilot

 A tool for updating your `k0s` controller and worker nodes using specialized plans.
 There is a public update-server hosted on the same domain as the documentation site.
 See the example below on how to use it.
 There is only a single channel `edge_release` available.
 The channel exposes the latest released version.

 ## How it works

 * You create a `Plan` YAML
-  * Defining the update payload (new version of `k0s`, URLs for platforms, etc)
+  * Defining the update payload (new version of `k0s`, URLs for platforms, etc.)
   * Add definitions for all the nodes that should receive the update.
     * Either statically, or dynamically using label/field selectors
 * Apply the `Plan`